lanceengland/lanceengland.github.io/blog.md

 ---
 # Blog

 Below is an index of all blog posts arranged by topic.
+This was much harder than it should have been.

 <!--- Data --->
 {%- assign has_data_posts = false -%}